Q1. What is ‘Depreciation’?

 Ans:

-Ans: A business establishes a reserve in order to strengthen its financial position through retained earnings.
+Ans: A business establishes a reserve to strengthen its financial position through retained earnings.
 There are several types of reserves:

-Ans: Provisions are created by businesses to allow them to incur expenses and losses that are known to the business and that they may incur in the future Provisions are charged on the business's revenue and are thus shown as a deduction from assets or as the business's current liability.
-Some examples of provisions are as follows:
+Ans: Provisions are created by businesses to account for anticipated expenses and losses that they foresee in the future.
+These provisions are deducted from the business's revenue and are reflected either as a deduction from assets or as a current liability.
+Examples of provisions include:

 Q1: On April l, 2010, Bajrang Marbles purchased a Machine for Rs.
 1,80,000 and spent Rs.
 10,000 on its carnage and Rs.
 10,000 on its installation.
 It is estimated that its working life is 10 years and after 10 years its scrap value will be Rs.
 20,000.